 The Sierra Leone Football Association president, Isha Johansen, and the FA’s Sec-Gen Chris Kamara have both been indicted by Antic Corruption Commission (ACC) on six counts Charges.

-Johansen’s indictment came 48 hours after declaring to run for Second term ahead of the FA’s much talked about Election.
+Johansen’s indictment came 48 hours after declaring to run for a Second term ahead of the FA’s much talked about Election.

 Her complicated reign has been tempestuous with a power struggle that has affected the game locally.

 Johansen’s first four-year term expired on Thursday, August 3, 2017.

 She is expected to face charges of abuse of office and public funds by the country’s Anti-Corruption Commission (ACC).

 In September 2016, Johansen was arrested for questioning under Operation Thunderbolt” which aims to “rout and bring to justice” people alleged to have been involved in corrupt acts and have been under the watch of the anti-graft agency, will be appearing in Court October 30th.

 “This announcement by the ACC was inevitable and predictable – I am deeply saddened,” she told BBC Sport.